Saguaro-Sunset

 1. The responses on the application are not clear or complete;

-2. The Board of Executive Clemency’s official Commutation of Sentence Application was not used or the format was significantly altered, and/or
+2. The Board of Executive Clemency’s official Commutation of Sentence Application was not used or the format was significantly altered,

-3. After review, it was determined that the inmate was ineligible to apply.
+4. After review, it was determined that the inmate was ineligible to apply.

 The Phase I Hearing is an in-absentia hearing at the Board office.
 The Board will vote to either move the matter forward to a Phase II hearing or deny any further action.
 Members of the public, victims, inmate's family and supporters, etc. are permitted to attend the Phase I hearing but there is no “call to the public” for testimony to the Board.
 The order of hearings is set by the panel chairperson on the day of the hearing.
 Members of the public, including attorneys, may attend and observe a Phase I hearing but will not be permitted to speak.
 Only the board members will discuss the application and make a determination of action by vote.
 During the Phase I hearing, members discuss the inmate’s information provided in the application itself, sentencing documentation, Presentence Investigation Report, past criminal history, facts of the offense(s) presented to the court, plea agreement if applicable, institutional behavior record, and any other documents provided by officials and/or interested parties.
 It is the responsibility of the applicant to submit any and all programming, educational or other treatment documentation that he/she wishes to have considered by the Board.
 After carefully discussing the matter, the members will vote to determine if the application should be elevated to a Phase II hearing.

 If an inmate’s commutation request is moved forward to Phase II, a new hearing date will be scheduled, usually within 60 days of Phase I, and all proper notifications will again be made to the statutorily required persons and/or parties.
 Members incorporate the same information or documents previously reviewed in Phase I but will focus their attention on direct communication with the inmate as well as testimony from those present and wishing to speak.
 After considering all the facts and testimony, the Board conducts a final vote and will encompass (if applicable) the criteria set forth in A.R.S.
 31-402.
 If a recommendation is not made, the members may include the elements of A.R.S.
 31-403 which allows for the Board to extend re-application times for serious offenses (A.R.S.
 31-403 applies to offenses committed after January 01, 2006).
+(3), the Board may allow an inmate to reapply sooner only if a request is made at the time of the initial 603(L) hearing and the Board votes by majority decision to allow reapplication sooner than the standard timeframe.

 If the Board recommends commutation, a letter will be drafted by one of the members and sent to the Governor along with all the documents reviewed by members.
 The letter will incorporate information about the crime, the Board’s discussion, and the members’ reasoning for the recommendation.
 All the documentation provided to the Board as well as the audio of the hearing will be transmitted with the letter.
 This should take place no later than 30 days from the hearing date.
 In the case of an Imminent Danger of Death applicant, a recommendation to the Governor will be transmitted within 7 days from the date of the hearing and vote of the Board.